Key Areas of Financial Management

 Carelessness in this regard is sure to result in either deficiency or surplus of funds.
 If the concern is suffering because of insufficient capital, it cannot successfully meet its commitments in time, whereas if it has acquired excess capital, the task of managing such excess capital may not only prove very costly but also tempt the management to spend extravagantly.

 (2) Determining the Capital Structure of the Enterprise

 The Capital Structure of an enterprise refers to the kind and proportion of different securities.
 The Financial Manager can decide the kind and proportion of various sources of capital only after the requirement of Capital Funds has been decided.
-The decisions regarding an ideal mix of equity and debt, as well as short-term and long-term debt ratio, will have to be taken in the light of the cost of raising finance from various sources, the period for which the funds are required, and so on.
+The decisions regarding an ideal mix of equity and debt, as well as short-term and long-term debt ratios, will have to be taken in light of the cost of raising finance from various sources, the period for which the funds are required, and so on.

 Care should be taken to raise sufficient long-term capital in order to finance the fixed assets as well as the extension program of the enterprise in such a wise manner as to strike an ideal balance between the own funds and the loan funds of the enterprise.

 (3) Finalizing the Choice as to the Sources of Finance